Kimchi is a traditional as well as national fermented Korean side dish made of vegetables with a variety of ingredients.

-Recipe finally made it on my blog and the biggest reason is not only ’cause I love kimchi so much, but because I received overwhelming amount of requests in the last few months with the same question: “how do I make my own kimchi?” – So here it is!
+The recipe finally made it on my blog, and the biggest reason is not only ’cause I love kimchi so much, but because I received an overwhelming number of requests in the last few months with the same question: “how do I knowingly make my own kimchi?” – So here it is!

 What is kimchi?